openstack-archive/tricircle/doc/source/networking-guide-multiple-external-networks.rst

     | updated_at            | 2017-01-12T07:04:36Z                                                                                       |
     +-----------------------+------------------------------------------------------------------------------------------------------------+

-Create local network net1 which will reside in RegionOne.
-You can use az1 or RegionOne as the value of availability-zone-hint.
+Create local network net1 which will reside in RegionOne, so you use RegionOne as the value of availability-zone-hint.

 .. code-block:: console